History of Harrington Hall and Harcourt Street

 He was noted as a particular hardline nationalist.
 For instance, in 1902, during Harrington’s time as the mayor of Dublin, the King of England, Edward VII visited Dublin but Harrington refused to even meet his sovereign lord and turned down any tempting offers to support an address.

-He was Lord Mayor of Dublin from 1901 to 1903, married in 1892 to Elizabeth, second daughter of the late Dr. E. O’Neill, of Dublin and issued two sons and three daughters.
+Harrington was Lord Mayor of Dublin from 1901 to 1904, married in 1892 to Elizabeth O’Neill, second daughter of the late Dr. E. O’Neill, of Dublin and together, they had two sons and three daughters.
 He continued to sit as a member of the Irish Redmonite party until his death.
 He suffered a seizure in the House of Commons in 1910 and died in 70 Harcourt Street, now Harrington Hall.
 MPs earned little then and the family were split up and had to leave the house.
 One son, Niall, went to relatives in Kerry and later became a lieutentant colonel in the Irish army and wrote a famous book about the civil war, the Kerry Landings.

 In later years Harrington Hall was turned into a high-class family hotel known as the County Hotel.
 In 1943 the Sisters of the Holy Child purchased the property and provided accommodation for girls who came to work and study in Dublin.

 Timothy Charles Harrington - 1895